-The at a lunch with my friend Lapo Elkann, I learned a highly descriptive term in Italian, called “Burrino”.
+The last time I had lunch with my friend Lapo Elkann, I learned a highly descriptive term in Italian, called “Burrino”.
 This refers to the person in the farming community that churns the butter.
 Once the butter is ready, the burrino, or butter maker, travels to the city to sell it.
 Along the way he picks up, at least in his mind, the trappings of an urbane sophisticate.
 So much so that when he returns to his rural roots, he feels compelled to lecture his fellow members of the agrarian class on the finer points of city dwelling.
 He holds forth with great self-appointed authority on the currently-in-vogue hem length, the acceptable style of waistcoat presently favored by the haute bourgeois.
 And, if he is a particularly gifted butter maker.
 If his cows are so endowed by the great goddess of fertility, Aphrodite, to have udders swollen and overflowing with a river of milk so delicious as to drive even the most discerning gourmand to tears.
 If his cart is so massively overladen with concupiscent bovine issue that his donkey totters perennially at the precipice of cardiovascular collapse.
 If he were blessed with the mad money-making, loot-slinging acumen of an army of abacus-wielding Rothschilds.
 Then after a particularly successful day at the market, he might return home and flip back his shirt cuff to display to his ruddy-cheeked kin-folk his ultimate trophy, his testament to impeccable taste and the unerring symbol of his ascension to the ranks of haute-monde sophistication… yes, you guessed it — his Paul Newman Daytona.

 Because, the Paul Newman Daytona is the ultimate symbol of horological connoisseurship, right?
 Whether pump or screw pusher, three or two color, steel or gold, the Paul Newman Daytona is the ne plus ultra, le choix nonpareil and key to entrance into a club that eschews all things banal, shiny and obvious, and instead practices a more-subtle form of reverse snobbism, in which the Art Deco-themed font and square hash-marked subdials on your Valjoux 72-powered chronograph clearly mark you as a member of the elite cognoscenti.
 Or does it?
 Because, considering the wild growth in popularity of the Paul Newman Daytona, its conspicuous appearance on the wrists of celebrities the world over, and the concurrent nosebleed prices it’s attained, it begs the question: has the Paul Newman Daytona shifted in status from the cool vintage collector’s grail watch to become the new membership card to an all-new society of butter-churning arrivistes?